ngn13/kbuild/README.md

-# kbuild | build the kernel for dev/hacking
+# kbuild | kernel build script for dev/hacking
 simple script for building the kernel for development and hacking purposes, script is designed for `x86_64` builds, but you can easily change that by doing a little bit of editing